Popsy Pop: Production

 The film was the idea of Henri Charrière, author of Papillon, who wrote the script in eight days.
 He sold it to producer Catherine Winter.
 The film was shot in jungle 120 miles from Caracas, but something was filmed in the Venezuela's capital.
 There were French and English versions filmed simultaneously.
 Charriere plays a support role.

+Release

+Popsy Pop was released in France on March 10, 1971.
+The film was quick re-released under the title La Belle Garce et le Truand (lit.
+'The Beautiful Bitch and the Crook').
+In France, it had 337,700 spectators in France.

+It was released in Italy as Fuori il malloppo (Popsy Pop) on March 26, 1971.
+It grossed approximately 336,795,000 Italian lire.

+It was later distributed by the The Cannon Group on September 23, 1973 in the United States as The Butterfly Affair.
+This version was cut to 75 minutes.
+In the United Kingdom, it was distributed by New Realm Entertainments on November 17, 1974 in the United Kingdom as The 21 Carat Snatch.
+This version was cut to 87 minutes.